glhrmoura/coin/README.md

 # Coins

-A Chrome Extension for monitoring the quotes of the main currencies in the world.
+Chrome Extension for monitoring the quotes of the main currencies in the world.

 ## Chrome Web Store